Birdland (New York jazz club): 1678 Broadway, below the street level

 The venue attracted other jazz musicians who also made recordings there.
 This includes Art Blakey's February 1954 gigs resulting in the A Night at Birdland albums, most of John Coltrane's Live at Birdland, the Toshiko – Mariano Quartet's Live at Birdland, and Count Basie's Basie at Birdland.
 Dizzy Gillespie, Thelonious Monk, Miles Davis, Louie Bellson, Bud Powell, Johnny Smith, Stan Getz, Lester Young, and many others made appearances.
 George Shearing's standard "Lullaby of Birdland" (1952) was named in the club's honor.

 The club's original master of ceremonies, the diminutive, four feet tall Pee Wee Marquette, was known for mispronouncing the names of musicians, if they refused to tip him.
 The disc jockey Symphony Sid broadcast live on WJZ early in the club's existence.
-Later broadcasts organized in the 1950s with the musicians’ union were relayed across network radio with announcers and guests like the jazz critic Leonard Feather.
+Later broadcasts organized in the 1950s with the musicians' union were relayed across network radio with announcers and guests like the jazz critic Leonard Feather.

 On August 25, 1959, Miles Davis was beaten by a New York City policeman on the sidewalk in front of Birdland, during a performing engagement at the club.

 During the 1950s, Birdland also became a fashionable place for celebrities to be seen, with Frank Sinatra and Ava Gardner, Gary Cooper, Marlon Brando, Marilyn Monroe, Sugar Ray Robinson, Marlene Dietrich, Joe Louis, Judy Garland and others as regulars.
 Irving Levy was stabbed to death at the club on Sunday, January 26, 1959 (after midnight January 25) while the group of trombonist Urbie Green was performing.
 The body was discovered in the rear of the club, near the service area.
 The stabbing had apparently occurred unnoticed by the patrons.
 Irving's younger brother, Morris, took over Irving's role in the club, and from 1959 through the early 1960s, the club enjoyed great success as one of the few remaining jazz clubs in the area.
 Johnnie Garry, the production coordinator and historian for the Jazzmobile project, managed the club in the early 1960s.

 Chapter 11 bankruptcy (June 1964)

 In June 1964, Birdland filed for Chapter 11 bankruptcy in New York Federal Court.
 Goodstein was president of the club at the time.
 Creditors included Goodstein himself ($22,490), NLP Restaurant ($12,275), and saxophonist Gerry Mulligan ($3,500), who had been booked through International Talent Associates.
 In an effort to stem losses in 1964, Birdland began to feature jazz artists that played a more traditional style of jazz, rather than the "way-out" artists.
 In 1965, Goodstein closed Birdland.
-The premises was taken over by Lloyd Price, an R&B and rock-and-roll singer who re-dedicated the venue and named it the Turntable.
+The premises were taken over by Lloyd Price, an R&B and rock-and-roll singer who re-dedicated the venue and named it the Turntable.